LewisArdern/Deprecated-Security-Sim/README.md

 An example of how the program sets up the ip range for each system:

+System1
+    * homeonly1 = 172.16.0.10
->System1 on homeonly1 - 172.16.0.10 homeonly2 - 172.17.0.10
+	* homeonly2 - 172.17.0.10

+System2
->System2 on homeonly1 - 172.16.0.20 - homeonly2 - 172.17.0.20
+	* homeonly1 - 172.16.0.20
+	* homeonly2 - 172.17.0.20

-To see why check out lib/templates/vagrantbase.erb
+The reason why is in lib/templates/vagrantbase.erb  it appends the system number along with a 0 at the end to remove the issue of system1 being on the .1 network.

 Bases
 --
-Currently the only tested base is puppettest, however any debian system should work if it has puppet installed, you can add new bases to bases.xml e.g
+Currently the only tested base is puppettest, however any debian system should work if it has puppet installed, you can add new bases to bases.xml by following the current structure.
->	<base name="puppettest" os="linux" distro="CentOS"  url="http://puppet-vagrant-boxes.puppetlabs.com/centos-59-x64-vbox4210.box" vagrantbase="puppettest" >
->	</base>

 Vulnerabilities
 --